 This web page shows only a small excerpt of our Brinstone research.
-Another 155 words (11 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brinstone History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brinstone History in all our PDF Extended History products and printed products wherever possible.

 Brinstone Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Brinstone has been spelled many different ways, including Brinton, Brinston, Brinson, Brinstone, Bryenton, Brintnell and many more.